Sweet Potato Corn Chowder

 Method

-3. Scrape off skin with a spoon.
+2. Scrape off skin with a spoon.
 If too tough, cover the hot chile with plastic wrap for 5 minutes to steam and try again.
+When the chile is cool enough to handle, chop it and set aside.

 Go easy on chilli pep though, mine turned out red.